Mahjong: Old Hong Kong mahjong rules

-There are many highly varied versions of mahjong both in rules and tiles used.
+There are many highly varied versions of mahjong, both in rules and tiles used.
 "Old Hong Kong mahjong" uses the same basic features and rules as the majority of the different variations of the game.
-This form of mahjong uses all of the tiles of the most commonly available sets, includes no exotic complex rules, and has a relatively small set of scoring sets/hands with a simple scoring system.
-For these reasons Hong Kong mahjong is a suitable variation for the introduction of game rules and play and is the focus of this article.
+This form of mahjong uses all of the tiles of the most commonly available sets, includes no exotic or complex rules, and has a relatively small set of scoring sets/hands with a simple scoring system.
+For these reasons, Hong Kong mahjong is a suitable variation for the introduction of game rules and play, and is the focus of this article.

-Game equipment
+Tiles

 Old Hong Kong mahjong is played with a standard set of 144 mahjong tiles (though cards may be used).
 Sets often include counters (to keep score), dice (to decide how to deal), and a marker to show who the dealer is and which round is being played.
 Some sets include racks to hold the tiles, especially if they are larger or smaller than standard tiles or have an odd shape.
-Mahjong sets originating from the United States, Japan or Southeast Asia will likely have extra tiles or specialized markings.
+Mahjong sets originating from the United States, Japan, or Southeast Asia will likely have extra tiles or specialized markings.

 The tiles are split into three categories: suited, honors, and bonus tiles.